HomeTips & HacksTen Ways to Prepare Your House for Winter

 10. Check insulation and attic ventilation

 Heat rises, and without proper insulation, much of it escapes through your attic.
-Make sure that your attic insulation is adequate, so aim for at least 1014 inches of fibreglass or cellulose.
+Ensure that your attic insulation is adequate, aiming for at least 14 inches of fiberglass or cellulose.

 Insulation alone is not enough.
 Proper attic ventilation prevents moisture buildup and ice dams, helping your roof to last longer and your home to stay drier and warmer.